aodhanlutetiae/aodhanlutetiae.github.io/_posts/2020-04-9-covid-stories.md

 ## TO DO

+- How many people were still working when UK construction sites weren't shut?
 - How many of the sick are healthworkers?
 - What companies aren't paying their workers and why?
 - What is happening with investment in tech startsups?